-3. These courses are especially focused on teaching English to kids aged 6-13 in East Asia.
+3. This is NOT another general TEFL course.
+This course is especially focused on teaching English to kids aged 6-13 in East Asia.

-This is a huge part of the job market in Asia, yet many TEFL/TESOL/CELTA courses focus more on teaching adults which I know from experience isn't very helpful.
+Most courses focus more on reaching as many people as possible to maximize profits.
+Many TEFL/TESOL/CELTA courses focus more on teaching adults which I know from experience isn't very helpful.

 You'll find a lot of context - with classroom videos that were filmed in Korea and Taiwan.